Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 Individual `vector body elements` may span more than one line, the prime example begin `comment blocks`, since sequential blocks are combined into a single element.
-The `vector delimiter` is what _actually_ chops up lines of the `vector body` into a single element.
+The `vector delimiter` is what _actually_ chops up lines of the `vector body` into a _raw vectors_ to then be parsed.

 So far, this has really only been used for comments, but could be expanded further.
 To handle comments though, the `vector delimiter` requires knowledge of the platform's `comment character`.
 This is set using the `platform_tokens` hash, containing a key `comment_start`.

-The `platform_tokens` has some other uses as well, covered in the _platform tokens_ section further below.
 An example of setting this:

 ~~~ruby
 module OrigenTesters